Aria Parking Garage Fee 2023

 Aria is part of the MGM Resorts inventory of casino/hotels, which means you’ll have to pay to park there.
-This applies to hotel guests, casino patrons, shoppers, restaurant patrons and lookie-loos alike.
+This applies to registered hotel guets, casino patrons, shoppers, restaurant patrons and lookie-loos alike.

 Non-hotel guests will get a ticket upon arrival.
-Once they are ready to leave the Aria, they are asked to pay at a walk-up kiosk, rather than at the exit gate.
+Once you are ready to leave the Aria, you’ll pay at a walk-up kiosk, rather than at the exit gate.
+Non-hotel guests do not have same-day privileges at other MGM Resorts casinos.

 Please also note that parking prices are subject to change if there are “special events” going on.
 MGM Resorts doesn’t define a special event, but you can assume parking rates may increase during busy concerts or events at the nearby T-Mobile Arena.